Guillecaba/guillecaba/README.md

 ## What I'm Up To

-- Currently working at [Willdom](https://willdom.com/) as a software engineer
 - Building web and mobile applications using [React](https://reactjs.org), [React Native](https://reactnative.dev/), [Expo](https://expo.dev/), and [NestJS](https://nestjs.com/)
-- Working at a startup that provides job search and shift management services for nurses
 - Enjoy listening to rock music, biking, and barbecuing